jupyter/dashboards/README.md

 1. Dashboard layouts within notebooks, persist the layout metadata within the notebook JSON, and share those dashboard-notebooks with other Jupyter users, and
 2. Convert and deploy dashboard-notebooks as standalone web applications.

 At the moment, the second point is still very much a proof of concept.
 It currently relies on [thebe](https://github.com/oreillymedia/thebe) as a client for talking to a remote kernel, [tmpnb](https://github.com/jupyter/tmpnb) for provisioning remote kernels, and proper configuration of the kernel environment so that dashboard-launched kernels have access to the same data, libraries, etc. as the notebook authoring environment.
+Security is practically non-existent, scalability is limited, and compatibility is fixed with an older version of Jupyter.

+None of these are inherent flaws.
+Dashboards are simply a new use case that pushes the Jupyter dependencies beyond their current limits.
+It's wonderful, in fact, that we are able to show dashboard deployment using what exists in open source today.
+Over time, we'll shore this facet up with the community (see https://github.com/jupyter-incubator/dashboards/issues/13).

-If you'd like to try external deployment today, you can do one of two things.
+All this said, if you'd like to try external deployment today for your **non-production use case**, you can do one of two things.

 First, you can click *File &rarr; Deploy As &rarr; Local Dashboard*.
 This will use the local Jupyter Notebook instance both as a static web server for the dashboard assets (via the `/files` endpoint) and as the kernel provisioner (via `/api/kernels`).
 Keep in mind, however, that kernels launched by Thebe are not tracked in the Notebook UI and cannot be cleaned up easily.